 In short, you basically visit national parks at your own risk during a shutdown.

-*During the current 2019 shutdown, some national parks that experience lots of snow may NOT be open, due to a lack of funds for snow removal.
-For example, as of early January, Arches National Park in Utah was completely closed due to snow.
+*During the 2019 shutdown, some national parks that experience lots of snow closed due to a lack of funds for snow removal.
+For example, Arches National Park in Utah was completely closed due to snow in January 2019.

 When third parties step in

-So, to help combat this, many state governments and third parties have stepped up to fund services at some of the more popular national parks and monuments during this current shutdown.
+So, to help combat this, many state governments and third parties have stepped up to fund services at some of the more popular national parks and monuments during shutdowns.

-Places where third parties are funding services include:
+Places where third parties funded services during the 2019 shutdown included:

-- Grand Canyon National Park – The state of Arizona is funding custodial services to keep restrooms open, trash collection, and snow removal on trails and sidewalks.
+- Grand Canyon National Park – The state of Arizona funded custodial services to keep restrooms open, continue trash collection, and perform snow removal on trails and sidewalks.

-- Zion and Bryce Canyon national parks – The state of Utah is funding custodial services and even staffing visitor centers for as long as it can.
+- Zion and Bryce Canyon national parks – The state of Utah funded custodial services and even staffed visitor centers for as long as it could.

-- Yellowstone National Park – Yellowstone isn't super accessible during the winter anyway, but private companies have been paying to keep trails and roads groomed, and cleaning park restrooms.
+- Yellowstone National Park – Yellowstone isn't super accessible during the winter anyway, but private companies paid to keep trails and roads groomed, and to clean park restrooms.

-- National Mall – In Washington, DC, private concessions have provided restrooms at several spots along the National Mall, and trash collection is still happening thanks to volunteers and non-government organizations.
+- National Mall – In Washington, DC, private concessions provided restrooms at several spots along the National Mall, and trash collection still happened thanks to volunteers and non-government organizations.

-- Statue of Liberty – New York state is paying to keep the Statue of Liberty and Ellis Island open.
+- Statue of Liberty – New York state paid to keep the Statue of Liberty and Ellis Island open.

-When I visited the Grand Canyon on January 1 and 2 this year, there was definite evidence of the shutdown.
+When I visited the Grand Canyon on January 1 and 2 in 2019, there was definite evidence of the shutdown.
 No entrance fees were being collected at the gates, and the visitor center was locked.